 With respect to the fundamental policy relating to commodities set forth above, the 1940 Act does not prohibit a fund from owning commodities, whether physical commodities and contracts related to physical commodities (such as oil or grains and related futures contracts), or financial commodities and contracts related to financial commodities (such as currencies and, possibly, currency futures).
 However, a fund is limited in the amount of illiquid assets it may purchase.
 To the extent that investments in commodities are considered illiquid, an SEC rule limits a fund's purchases of illiquid securities to 15% of net assets.
 If the Fund were to invest in a physical commodity or a physical commodity-related instrument, the Fund would be subject to the additional risks of the particular physical commodity and its related market.
 The value of commodities and commodity-related instruments may be extremely volatile and may be affected either directly or indirectly by a variety of factors.
 There also may be storage charges and risks of loss associated with physical commodities.
-The policy above will be interpreted to permit investments in exchange-traded funds that invest in physical and/or financial commodities.
+The policy above will be interpreted to permit investments in exchange traded funds that invest in physical and/or financial commodities.

 With respect to the fundamental policy relating to concentration set forth above, the 1940 Act does not define what constitutes "concentration" in an industry.
 The SEC staff has taken the position that investment of 25% or more of a fund's total assets in one or more issuers conducting their principal activities in the same industry or group of industries constitutes concentration.
 It is possible that interpretations of concentration could change in the future.
 A fund that invests a significant percentage of its total assets in a single industry may be particularly susceptible to adverse events affecting that industry and may be more risky than a fund that does not concentrate in an industry.
 The policy above will be interpreted to refer to concentration as that term may be interpreted from time to time.
+In addition, the term industry will be interpreted to include a related group of industries.
 The policy also will be interpreted to permit investment without limit in the following: securities of the U.S. government and its agencies or instrumentalities; securities of state, territory, possession or municipal governments and their authorities, agencies, instrumentalities or political subdivisions; securities of foreign governments; and repurchase agreements collateralized by any such obligations.
 Accordingly, issuers of the foregoing securities will not be considered to be members of any industry.
 There also will be no limit on investment in issuers domiciled in a single jurisdiction or country.
-The policy also will be interpreted to give broad authority to the Fund as to how to classify issuers within or among industries.
+The policy also will be interpreted to give broad authority to the Fund as to how to classify issuers within or among industries or groups of industries.
+The Fund has been advised by the staff of the SEC that the staff currently views securities issued by a foreign government to be in a single industry for purposes of calculating applicable limits on concentration.

-The Fund's fundamental policies will be interpreted broadly.
+The Fund's fundamental policies are written and will be interpreted broadly.
 For example, the policies will be interpreted to refer to the 1940 Act and the related rules as they are in effect from time to time, and to interpretations and modifications of or relating to the 1940 Act by the SEC and others as they are given from time to time.
 When a policy provides that an investment practice may be conducted as permitted by the 1940 Act, the policy will be interpreted to mean either that the 1940 Act expressly permits the practice or that the 1940 Act does not prohibit the practice.